 ◊ Increased contrbiutions during SEC play as a valuable member of UGA’s backcourt rotation.

-◊ Emerged from obscurity to play 17 valuable minutes a Jan.
+◊ Emerged from obscurity to play 17 valuable minutes in a Jan.
 18 win over Arkansas.
-Played the final 5:13 of regulation while starter Charles Mann was sidelined with foul trouble.`
+Played the final 5:13 of regulation while starter Charles Mann was sidelined with foul trouble.

 ◊ Played season-high 21 minutes three times, most recently in consecutive games: regular-season finale at LSU and SEC Tournament win over Ole Miss.